 The SSC Groundfish Subcommittee webinar will commence at 1 p.m.
 PST, Wednesday, December 11, 2013 and continue until 4 p.m. or as necessary to complete business for the day.

 The purpose of the SSC Groundfish Subcommittee webinar is to review a final draft of the 2013 cowcod rebuilding analysis, data-poor overfishing limit estimates for kelp greenling and the Washington stock of cabezon, and other business in preparation for the SSC’s March 2014 meeting.
 Any recommendations developed at the webinar will be submitted for consideration by the Council’s SSC at its March 2014 meeting in Sacramento, California.

 The Pacific Fishery Management Council met November 1-6, 2013 in Costa Mesa, California.
 The November 2013 Council Meeting Decision Summary Document summarizes the decisions made during that meeting.

-- Download the April 2013 Council Meeting Decision Summary Document
+- Download the November 2013 Council Meeting Decision Summary Document

 - For previous decisions, visit the “Council Meeting Decision Summary Documents Archives”